 Wells Fargo CEO Timothy Sloan pocketed $18.4 million in 2018.
 If the tax had been in place, the bank’s median pay in San Francisco would’ve had to have been above $184,267 to avoid the tax altogether.
 It would’ve had to have been above $30,711 to avoid the highest tax rate applied to firms with gaps of 600 to 1 or higher

 Salesforce CEO Marc Benioff made $28.4 million last year.
 If the tax had been in place in 2018, the software firm’s median pay in San Francisco would’ve had to have been above $283,918 to avoid the tax altogether.
 It would’ve had to have been above $47,320 to avoid the top rate.

 The San Francisco proposal differs from the Portland one in another major way.
 All new taxes in San Francisco need to be approved by the people.
-And in this case, the ballot measure will require support from two-thirds of voters.
+In this case, the city says a straight majority of votes in the November 3 election will be needed.
 In the Oregon city, advocates only needed support from three out of five members of the local council.

 Whatever the result on election day, the San Francisco ballot initiative will undoubtedly educate millions of people about this approach to narrowing the extremely unfair disparities within large U.S. corporations.
 And this will surely bolster support for similar campaigns in other cities, states, and in the U.S. Congress.

 Note: This article was updated in September 2020 to clarify that only a straight majority of votes will be needed for the measure to pass.
 Initially, we reported analysis that a two-thirds super-majority would be needed.